inertiacreeping/youtubeuploader/README.md

 4. **Download the JSON File**
    - Find the newly created credentials and click the download button to get your `YOUR_CLIENT_SECRET_FILE.json`.
+   - Note: This file will have a different name, usually a long complex string of characters.
+I highly recommend just renaming it with the filename above and dropping it in the same folder as your script.

 ## Step 4: Install Required Python Packages